 - 30 second timebox per person: Everyone quickly explains their choice.

-Retrospective games for distributed teams: Sprint animals 🐷
+Retrospective games for distributed teams: Sprint Animals 🐷

-14. Retro game on whiteboard (Easy Retrospective Games)
+Retro game #16 on the online whiteboard

 Duration: 5-15 minutes | Goal: Setting the stage

-Idea: If our last sprint would be a face, which one would it be?
+If our last sprint would be a face, which one would it be?
 Let them choose from the given images and explain their choice.

 - You give the instructions.